 Once the applications are filed before the IMPI, it takes from four to seven months for the IMPI to conduct the relevant examinations.
-The first is the formalities examination, whereby the IMPI reviews that all of the formal requirements (information and documents) have been met, and verifies the correct classification of the products/ services intended to protect.
+The first is the formalities examination, whereby the IMPI checks that all of the formal requirements (information and documents) have been met, and verifies the correct classification of the products/services it is intended to protect.
 If any formal information or documents are missing, or if the products/services are not correctly classified, a requirement from the examiner regarding formalities will be issued, granting a two-month term that can be automatically extended for a further two months to comply with such requirements.
-The second examination refers to the relative grounds examination (prior rights on record) and absolute grounds for refusal examination (inherent registrability of the mark).
+The second examination refers to the "relative grounds" examination (prior rights on record) and "absolute grounds for refusal" examination (inherent registrability of the mark).
 Thus, if prior rights are revealed or an objection concerning inherent registrability of the mark is foreseen, the IMPI would issue an official action, granting a two-month term that can be automatically extended for a further two months to respond thereto.

-2.5 How can a trade mark be adequately graphically represented?
+2.5 How is a trade mark adequately represented?

-For design or composite marks it is necessary to provide a clear print thereof.
-If specific colours are to be claimed then the label must clearly show the colours.
-For three-dimensional marks, it is necessary to submit a photograph showing the three dimensions in the same photo (high, wide and front-back).
+For design or composite marks, it is necessary to provide a clear print thereof.
+If specific colours are to be claimed, then the label must clearly show the colours.
+For three-dimensional marks, it is necessary to submit a photograph showing the three dimensions in the same photo - height, width and length (front and back).